[Minor revision–posted 6/11/18 (replaces 1/17/17 edition)]

 b.
 Contract: A legally binding written agreement executed between the system or an institution and a third party in which the parties agree to perform in accordance with the obligations therein.
 Contracts include, but are not limited to: letter agreements, co-operative agreements, memorandums of understanding (MOU), interagency contracts, interlocal contracts, easements, licenses, leases, and purchase orders (Chapter 07, Regents' Rules).

 c.
 Contractor: An entity or individual that has a contract to provide goods or services to the system or any component institution.
 The term contractor may be used interchangeably with the term "vendor."

 e.
-Exempt Procurement: Certain goods or services that are exempt from the competitive procurement rules, either by statute or if the exemption is in the best interest of the public.
+Exempt Procurement: Certain goods or services that are exempt from the competitive procurement rules, either by statute or if the exemption is in the best interest of the public or the institution.

 f.
 Goods: Supplies, materials, or equipment as defined in Texas Government Code § 2155.001.
 Goods do not include services or real property.

 g.
 Procurement (Procure): Purchasing, renting, leasing, or otherwise acquiring any goods and services, including all functions that pertain to the acquisition through contract closeout.

 h.
 Proposal: A written or formal response to a request for proposals (RFP) and intended to be used as a basis to negotiate a contract award.